 A powerful marketing strategy is crucial in any industry, and the tourism industry is no different.
 With new tourism-related businesses being launched everywhere; more companies are now becoming involved in the tourism industry than ever before.
 Tourism is one of the fastest growing industries that helps boost economies.
 As more destinations are attracting travellers, it’s no wonder that the industry has become so competitive.
 This is precisely the reason why it’s important to ensure that your tourism marketing strategy is in tip top condition.
 In the article, ‘Tourism Marketing’ learn about the upcoming marketing trends that define the tourism industry.

 Technology has changed the way people travel, and the new developments promise an even more exciting experience.
 There is no doubt about the importance of technology and the role it plays within the tourism sector.
 Today, technology has vastly influenced tourism and continues to do so for the years to come.
 From the destination you choose to travel to, all the way to your accommodation needs, thanks to the convenience of the Internet, it’s possible to book your entire trip from the comfort of your own home.
 ‘7 Key Technology Trends Emerging in the Travel Industry’ is an article that reveals the importance of the emerging tech trends in the tourism industry.

 Over the last few decades, revenue management has played a major role in the growth and development of hospitality and tourism industry.
 Revenue management utilises a number of inventories, such as pricing, marketing, and distribution systems in order to increase profits.
-Having initially been developed to optimise the pricing within the airline industry, the application of revenue management has expanded in hotels, cruise ships, airlines, railways, car rentals, and many other tourism sectors.
+Having initially been developed to optimise the pricing within the airline industry, the application of revenue management has expanded in hotels, cruise lines, airlines, railways, car rentals, and many other tourism sectors.
 More information about revenue management you can find in the article, ‘Revenue Management; clearly explained!’.